akn714/Student-Dashboard/backend/README.md

 **Faculty**

 ### notes
-* attendence: subject wise display
+* Attendence: subject wise display
+* Building a telegram or discord bot to manage and debug database